-(WBNG) — Broome County are announcing recent developments into an investigation into an early 2019 data breach, which may have put Social Security numbers, bank account information, and medical records at risk.
+(WBNG) — Broome County is announcing recent developments into an investigation into an early 2019 data breach, which may have put Social Security numbers, bank account information, and medical records at risk.

 According to a release sent from Wayne, Pennsylvania law firm Mullen Coughlin LLC on behalf of Broome County late Friday afternoon, the county was made aware on January 2, 2019 of changes made to the direct deposit information of a county employee, sparking an investigation by the county’s internal information technology team.
 12 News previously reported on the incident on January 3.